 Class 7: Road work licence: This type of licence is for the exclusive use of road construction vehicle drivers.

-Thailand is different from most countries, there is no temporary or intern driver.
-Anyone who wants to obtain a driver's license must pass the driving knowledge learning test.
-In Thailand, one can take the driving test by oneself, but the government recommends learning through the driving school, because many driving knowledge and experience cannot be obtained through individual efforts in a short period of time.
-The driver's license trainees will spend at least two days in the main office of transportation for training and testing.
-After the first day is ready, trainees are required to book a visual and reactive performance test and a four-hour legal knowledge, traffic sign awareness and defensive safety driving safety training course at the office of the Ministry of Transport.
-After the course, candidates are required to take a written test.
-Written examinations are conducted on a computer system and are available in Thai, English, Japanese and Chinese.
-Languages other than Thai may not be available in places other than Bangkok's Land Transport Hall.
-After passing the written examination, the exam will be able to make an appointment for the road test.
-The road test needs to be completed within 90 days of the written test, otherwise it will be regarded as abandoned.
-On the second day, the examinees will take the on-the-spot examination, which usually has three stages.Based on the exam venue, car rentals are very affordable.
+In Thailand, unlike most countries, there is no provision for provisional or probationary drivers.
+Anyone seeking a driver’s license must pass a driving‑knowledge exam.
+In Thailand, you can take the test on your own, but authorities generally recommend enrolling in a driving school, as much of the necessary knowledge and experience cannot be acquired quickly through individual effort alone.
+Driving‑license candidates must spend at least two days at the Department of Transportation undergoing training and testing.
+Day 1: After completing all preparations, trainees must schedule a visual and reaction‑performance assessment, as well as a four‑hour training course on traffic laws, road sign recognition, and defensive and safe driving practices at the Department of Transportation office.
+Upon completion of the course, candidates are required to take a written examination.
+The written exam is administered via a computer-based system and can be taken in Thai, English, Japanese, and Chinese.
+Except for the Department of Land Transport in Bangkok, other locations may not accept languages other than Thai.
+After passing the written exam, you can schedule your road test.
+The road test must be completed within 90 days of passing the written exam; otherwise, it will be considered a forfeit.
+Day 2: Candidates take the practical exam, which typically consists of three stages.Depending on the venue, car rentals are very affordable.
 1. Drive straight forward and backward.
-2. Perform a parking maneuver into a space and circle the course once; pull over to the curb with no more than 25 centimeters between the vehicle and the sidewalk.
-3. Park on a slope and resume driving from a stop.
-After passing the exam, the candidate should return to the office to submit their learner’s permit and pay the processing fee to receive a temporary driver’s license.
-If a trainee fails all assessment items, they may retake the failed items upon receipt of the notification.
-The retake will be scheduled three days after the exam results are released, and the entire examination must be completed within 90 days.
+2. Perform the parking maneuver and complete one lap around the course, pulling over with the vehicle no more than 25 centimeters from the curb.
+3. Park on a slope and start off from a standstill.
+After passing the exam, students return to the office, pay the fee, and may then collect their temporary driver’s license.
+If a candidate has failed all examination subjects, they may retake the failed subjects upon receiving the notification.
+The retake will be scheduled three days after the results are released, and all examinations must be completed within 90 days.